How to Get into Yale

 Founded in 1701 and located in New Haven, Connecticut, Yale is the third-oldest educational institution in the U.S. and is one of the eight colleges and universities that comprise the Ivy League.
 Yale is among the most prestigious schools in both the U.S. and the world, and its admissions are highly competitive.
 Yale is famous for its strong theater and music programs, but its numerous degree programs are also very competitive.
 Yale boasts numerous famous alumni among its ranks, including multiple U.S. presidents, famous actors, and notable journalists.

 Location: New Haven, Connecticut

 Athletics: NCAA Division I FCS – Ivy League

-To help you determine how you can get into Yale, below are several frequently asked questions that our admissions advisors are asked.
+Want to know how to get into Yale?
+Below are several frequently asked questions that our admissions advisors are asked.

 What GPA do I need to get into Yale?

 According to the College Board, Yale does not report high school GPA information for its incoming freshmen.
 However, it does report that 95% of the incoming class of freshmen for the class of 2023 was ranked in the top 10% of their graduating classes, 99% were ranked in the top quarter, and 100% were ranked in the top half.
 This means that you will need to have the best possible GPA that you can achieve while you are in high school if you want to attend Yale.

 If your school does not weight GPAs, try to get as close to a 4.0 as possible in all of your classes and your overall GPA.
 If your school does weight GPAs, aim for a weighted GPA of 4.13 or higher to place yourself in a competitive spot for admission to Yale.
 It will also be important for you to get a great GPA in difficult courses.
 An unweighted GPA of 4.0 from taking easier classes at your high school will not be as impressive as a 4.0 GPA from taking more difficult courses.